 For Linux Web Hosting and Managed Dedicated Server packages

-- Log in to 1&1 IONOS.
-We will automatically redirect you to the PHP settings page if you have a domain in your contract.
+- Log in to IONOS here.
+We will automatically redirect you to the PHP Settings page if you have a domain in your contract.

-Tip: You can also switch several domains to the same PHP version in one step.
-Simply check the desired domains in the overview and then click on Select PHP version.
+Tip: To change several domains to the same PHP version at the same time, simply select the corresponding checkboxes and then click Select PHP version.

-The new PHP version is now activated.
-This may take a moment.
+The selected PHP version has now been activated.
+This may take a moment to take effect.

-- We recommend that you always run your websites with a current PHP version.
-Currently this is 7.2.
-With PHP 7.2 you can use the most popular and proven applications (WordPress, Joomla, Drupal etc.) without any further compatibility problems.
-In addition to new features, newer PHP versions usually also offer performance improvements, which can be noticeable in the form of shorter loading or reaction times of the website.
+- In general, we recommend running websites with a current PHP version.
+With PHP 7.4, for example, you can use the most common and proven builders (WordPress, Joomla, Drupal, etc.) without any compatibility problems.
+In addition to new features, newer PHP versions often also offer performance improvements, which can be noticeable in the form of shorter loading or reaction times of the website.

 For Managed WordPress and MyWebsite websites, the PHP version is automatically managed by IONOS and therefore cannot be changed.